SumeghaGodara/snakemake/introduction.md

 **Snakemake is a workflow management system that helps you build pipelines between the scripts of your project.**

-**Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.**
+**Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.
+Rules can either use shell commands, plain Python code or external Python or R scripts to create output files from input files.**

 For each step you need to provide: